gdsec-test/tsa-tanium-connect/README.md

-# tanium-connect
+# Tanium Connect
-Tanium Connect module configuration designed to integrate with all Tanium environments.
+Tanium Connect module configuration including Connect jobs.
+Any Connect jobs intended for Production should be configured identically across all Tanium environments, starting with Dev.